 - Ensure you have an emergency fund – have at least 6 months of your expenses in cash/near cash instruments

 - Lower your expenses further if possible – so that if you lose your job and take one with lower pay, you can better cope with it

 - Lower your expenses further to build up cash, or don’t spend the bonus you just received – so that if the market really crashed, you can invest even more when stocks are cheap.

 In the course of my career of more than two decades, I have learnt that to attempt to guess where the markets are going and try to time it, is futile.
 We should rather invest based on solid evidence that spans across markets and over time.
 These sets of evidence tell us that to have a successful investment experience, you should diversify your investment across securities, asset classes, and markets.
 Use low-cost instruments to execute your strategy and stay invested for the long haul.
 Do not change your long-term investment strategy just because of occasional noises.
 To use short-term information to make long-term decisions would really be unwise.
 I know this sounds boring.
 But if you want excitement, go to the casino instead.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm and also Executive Director of MoneyOwl, Singapore’s first bionic financial adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-Only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 21st April 2019.